ramosvidal/ramosvidal.github.io/_pages/cv.md

 title: cv
 nav: true
 nav_order: 5
-cv_pdf: example_pdf.pdf # you can also use external links here
+cv_pdf: DelfinaRamosVidal_CV.pdf # you can also use external links here
-description: This is a description of the page.
-You can modify it in '_pages/cv.md'.
-You can also change or remove the top pdf download button.
+description: Welcome to my CV!
+Here you'll find a brief summary of my experience and skills.
+If you want an in-depth look at my professional experience, my approach to work, or my achievements, feel free to reach me at LinkedIn for more information.
 toc:
   sidebar: left
 ---